simplito/privmx-chatee/README.md

 If run in production environment the localhost redirects to /home.
 If you try to access a subdomain that does not exist it redirects you to /domain-not-found.

-After creating a subdomain you can access the [http://subdomain.localhost/](http://subdomain.localhost/) With the invitation token returned from the /api/new-domain endpoint, you can create the first user.
+After creating a subdomain you can access the [http://subdomain.localhost/](http://subdomain.localhost/) With the invitation token returned from creating a domain, you can create the first user.
 Go to /sign up and register.

 Afterwards, you can generate more invitation tokens as a Staff user.
 Click on the domain name in the navigation bar and generate more tokens.